quytelda/kbundle/README.rst

 rebuild the ``.bundle`` file whenever you change something.

 .. note:: This is a first draft!
 It works for me, but there's still
 	  some quirks to smooth out.
+Pull requests are welcome :)

 Usage
 =====

-The utility accepts a subcommand and some number of arguments.
+The program accepts a subcommand and some number of arguments.
 If the root directory of the bundle tree isn't the current directory, an alternate path can be specified using ``-r <DIR>``::